TrueCP6/streetview-journey/README.md

 - `Get.PanoIDs` Gets an array of panorama IDs from a location data array.
 - `Get.GooglePanoIDs` Gets an array of panorama IDs uploaded by Google from a location data array.
 - `Calculate.BearingDifference` The difference between 2 bearings.
+- `Get.DisplayScalingFactor` Gets a double equal to the display scaling factor.
+1.5 = 150%.